manuGil/online-core/docs/source/radiometric-ops.rst

    + ``topo34f.img`` – scan of a topographic map in RGB.

-Through well-known plugins and providers, QGIS offers the possibility to apply all kind image enhancements for visualisation purposes.
-In this exercise, we will make use of such tools.
-Note that none of these tools changes the actual values stored in the raster datasets.
-They simply change the way the image is being displayed to highlight features that are not so obvious when using the default rendering settings.
+We can **enhance** the visualization of images through well-known plugins and providers available in QGIS.
+In this exercise, we will make use of some of the QGIS tools. *Note that none of these tools changes the actual values stored in the raster datasets*.
+They simply change the way the image is displayed to highlight features that are not obvious when using the default visualisation settings.

 Task 1
    Disable the default contrast stretch.
-Go to *Settings > Options > Rendering* tab and scroll down to Contrast enhancement.
+Go to :guilabel:`Settings`  > :guilabel:`Options` > :guilabel:`Rendering` tab and scroll down to Contrast enhancement.

    Set the algorithms  *Single band grey, Multiband colour (byte/band) and Multiband colour (> byte/band)* to **No Stretch**.
 Set the *Cumulative pixel count cut*  to :math:`2.0` and :math:`98.0\%`.
-Click OK to confirm.
+Click :guilabel:`OK` to confirm.
 See Figure :numref:`fig-set-render`

 .. _fig-set-render: